gshuvam/AI-Chatbot/README.md

       pip install numpy
       pip install tensorflow

-* Download the movie-corpus dataset.
+* Download the movie-corpus dataset(Data Set.rar) from Source Code folder.
+You can use any other dataset too, but you have to feed the data to model accordingly.

 ## Training model
 * Edit no of epochs in the chatbot.py file and run the below command -

       python chatbot.py

-* Wait for the model to be trained and run the python file along with the trained data
+* Wait for the model to be trained and run the python file along with the trained data.

 ## Bonus
 You can use <a href="https://colab.research.google.com/"> Google Colab </a> to train your model.
 You can also <a href="https://colab.research.google.com/signup">visit</a> to upgrade your plan for fast training time.